 Suing for pain and suffering damages is, we believe, too much to ask of someone who is in pain and suffering.
 But if those responsible for hurting you or a loved refuse to compensate you for what you’ve endured, they should be held accountable.
 And we should do what we can to help.

 Whether you’re looking for a car accident lawyer, a workplace injury lawyer, product liability lawyer, or any other type of personal injury lawyer, the experienced attorneys at Mithoff Law can determine what kind of compensation you may be entitled to claim, including pain and suffering damages.

 Our nationally renowned firm and highly esteemed attorneys are master negotiators and compelling courtroom advocates.
 Equally important to us is the dignity with which we treat our clients; unlike other top-tier firms, we put our egos aside and keep the focus on you.
 Your case will always be about your injuries and your right to fair treatment.

 Don’t let those responsible for your personal injury take more from you than they already have.
-Call Mithoff Law’s personal injury lawyers in Houston at 713-654-1122 or contact us online today.
+Call Mithoff Law’s personal injury lawyers in Houston at 713-654-1122 today.